xgourmandin/gcp-gitlab-auth/AWS/README.md

 terraform apply
 ```

-### Configure your Gitlab CI/CD
+### Configure your repository CI/CD

-Once applied to your AWS account, use the following Gitlab CI template to connect to your AWS account and start
+Once applied to your AWS account, use the following repository CI template to connect to your AWS account and start
 making change to your infrastructure:

 ```yaml